 "He who will not honor the memory and respect the influence of Calvin knows but little of the origin of American liberty."
 Historian George Bancroft

-Covenant theology is discussed first because of its importance to the founding of Western Civilization.
-Luther's main focus during the Reformation era was on soteriology, or how one is saved under the Christian faith.
+Covenant Reformed theology is discussed first because of its importance to the founding of Western Civilization.
+Luther's main focus during the Reformation era was on soteriology, or how one is saved from eternal damnation by faith through the sacrifice of Christ.
 John Calvin, on the other hand, provided a more holistic biblical worldview that addressed all of life and promoted the transformation of the nations toward a Christian based culture.
 This Reformed Covenant theology went on to transform nations and was instrumental in the establishment of republic forms of government based on God's law.
 Covenant theology is in line with the last command given by Jesus in Mathew 28 to make disciples of all nations.
 Missionaries that carried this holistic gospel out to the world produced a faith that transformed nations to reflect a culture based on biblical revelation and God's law.

 What is Covenant Theology?